Klipper3d/klipper/docs/Config_Reference.md

 #   hz_per_sec.
 Small values make the test slow, and the large values
 #   will decrease the precision of the test.
 The default value is 1.0
 #   (Hz/sec == sec^-2).
-#motion_accel: 400
+#sweeping_accel: 400
-#   An acceleration of slow moves.
-Available only for sweeping_vibrations
+#   An acceleration of slow sweeping moves.
+Available only for
-#   test method.
+#   sweeping_vibrations test method.
 The default is 400 mm/sec^2.
-#motion_period: 1.2
+#sweeping_period: 1.2
-#   A period of slow moves.
-Must not be set to a too small value in order
+#   A period of slow sweeping moves.
+Must not be set to a too small
-#   to not poison the measurements.
-Available only for sweeping_vibrations
+#   value in order to not poison the measurements.
+Available only for
-#   test method.
-The default is 1.2 sec which is a good all-round choice.
+#   sweeping_vibrations test method.
+The default is 1.2 sec which is
+#   a good all-round choice.
 ```

 ## Config file helpers